kernke/microscopy_data_analysis/README.md

 to obtain the documentation in "docs/_build/html/microscopic_data_analysis.html".
 For the moment, creating the documentation still results in a few warnings, that can be ignored.

+To make sure everything works fine, tests can be executed by typing

+    pytest